 We investigate whether mitigating prompt-introduced biases can enhance uncertainty quantification with the presence of aleatoric uncertainty, using GPT-4o, one of the most advanced multimodal LLMs.
 These biases arise from arbitrary and unavoidable choices in spurious features that do not alter the underlying semantics when using a single prompt, such as phrasing, answer position, verbalizer assignment, and image shape \citep{wang2023large, liu2024empirical, gavrikov2024vision, ye2024mm}.
-Our results show that bias mitigation consistently enhance uncertainty quantification with the presence of aleatoric uncertainty, without requiring access to the internal model state.
+Our results show that bias mitigation consistently enhances uncertainty quantification with the presence of aleatoric uncertainty, without requiring access to the internal model state.
 Specifically, removing text-based biases boosts AUROC \citep{hanley1983method, mcdermott2024closer} by approximately 7\%.
 Motivated by this, we further examine how bias affects epistemic and aleatoric uncertainty separately.

 Earlier research predominantly tackles the aleatoric uncertainty from different phrasings of the same semantic meaning, often by semantic equivalence calculations \citep{kuhn2023semantic, farquhar2024detecting, lin2023generating}.
 Recent work \citep{ahdritz2024distinguishing, yadkori2024believe} has shifted focus towards more general scenarios, where multiple distinct semantic meanings are valid \citep{jiang2022uncertainty, jia2024combining, barandas2024evaluation}.
 These two studies find that models are more likely to copy information from prompts under high epistemic uncertainty than under high aleatoric uncertainty, which may be interpreted as a form of confirmation bias \citep{nickerson1998confirmation, shi2024argumentative}.
-Therefore, we hypothesize that the impact of the prompt-introduced biases examined in our earlier experiments on epistemic uncertainty amplifies with lower true model confidence, whereas its impact on aleatoric uncertainty remains relatively insensitive to confidence levels.
+Therefore, we hypothesize that the impact of the prompt-introduced biases examined in our earlier experiments on epistemic uncertainty amplifies with lower bias-free model confidence, whereas its impact on aleatoric uncertainty remains relatively insensitive to confidence levels.

-Most multi-label Natural Language Processing datasets were introduced early and are now well-studied, allowing LLMs to achieve near-perfect performance with minimal uncertainty.
+Most multi-label Natural Language Processing datasets were introduced early and are now well studied, allowing LLMs to achieve near-perfect performance with minimal uncertainty \citep{yadkori2024believe}.
 We therefore construct visual-language datasets where LLM performance is not yet saturated, enabling analysis of both text-based and image-based prompt biases.